AA/AS Degree Requirements

 Graduation from College of San Mateo with the Associate in Arts or Science degree is based upon the completion of 60 units of lower-division college-level work.
 A student pursuing an associate degree must declare a major field of study.
 The major is comprised of specific courses within a discipline or related discipline as specified by the appropriate division and recorded in the college catalog.
 A list of College of San Mateo degree programs, with courses and units required for each major, can be found in the catalog.
 A minimum of 18 units must be completed in a major.
 Some majors require more than 18 units.
 Courses applied to the major may also be applied to meet general education requirements.
 A student must pass all required major courses with a grade of "C" or higher.
 Either 12 units or 50% of the units applied to the major, whichever is fewer, must be completed at College of San Mateo.
 A maximum of 12 units from courses in which the student has elected a Pass/No Pass option may be applied toward an associate degree.
 An application for the degree must be filed in the Office of Admissions and Records during the last semester of attendance (refer to calendar for the college year for deadline).

-To track the courses you have completed for certification, the Associate in Arts/Science Degree Requirements Worksheet is available online.
+To track the courses you have completed for certification, the Associate in Arts/Science Degree Requirements Worksheet is available online or on pages 413-14 of the 2020-2021 Catalog PDF.

 Philosophy of General Education